teralove/parcel-helper/README.md

 # Parcel Helper

-Quick way to manage a ton of parcels and old messages in your inbox.
+Quick way to manage a ton of parcels and old messages in your mailbox.

 ## Features:
 * Instantly accepts all parcels on every page.